 About Zone File Access

-The zone file access agreement for each gTLD (including approved uses) is in Appendix 3 of Registry Agreement for a TLD delegated into the root zone prior to the year 2013; or Specification 4, section 2, for a TLD delegated during and after 2013.
+The zone file access agreement for each gTLD (including approved uses) is in Appendix 3 of Registry Agreement for a TLD delegated into the root zone prior to the year 2013 that has not since renewed its Registry Agreement; or Specification 4, section 2, for a TLD delegated during and after 2013.
 ICANN maintains a webpage with all current registry agreements.

 This contractual obligation does not apply to any ccTLD (such as .us, .de, or .uk).
 If you have a complaint about gTLD zone file access, please submit a Zone File Access Complaint Form.